SidharthArya/SidharthArya/AWESOME-STARS.md

 - [invoke-ai/InvokeAI](https://github.com/invoke-ai/InvokeAI) - InvokeAI is a leading creative engine for Stable Diffusion models, empowering professionals, artists, and enthusiasts to generate and create visual media using the latest AI-driven technologies.
 The s
 - [microsoft/Data-Science-For-Beginners](https://github.com/microsoft/Data-Science-For-Beginners) - 10 Weeks, 20 Lessons, Data Science for All!
-- [imoneoi/openchat](https://github.com/imoneoi/openchat) - OpenChat: Less is More for Open-source Models
+- [imoneoi/openchat](https://github.com/imoneoi/openchat) - OpenChat: Advancing Open-source Language Models with Imperfect Data
 - [hemansnation/God-Level-Data-Science-ML-Full-Stack](https://github.com/hemansnation/God-Level-Data-Science-ML-Full-Stack) - A collection of scientific methods, processes, algorithms, and systems to build stories & models.
 This roadmap contains 16 Chapters, whether you are a fresher in the field or an experienced profession
 - [xinyu1205/recognize-anything](https://github.com/xinyu1205/recognize-anything) - Code for the Recognize Anything Model (RAM) and Tag2Text Model
 - [AI4Finance-Foundation/FinGPT](https://github.com/AI4Finance-Foundation/FinGPT) - Data-Centric FinGPT.
 Open-source for open finance!
 Revolutionize 🔥    We'll soon release the trained model.